committedtocommits/committedtocommits/README.md

-# 👨‍💻 Most committed account
+# 👨‍💻 Account with the most commits